9 Must-Haves for Your YouTube Sponsorship Contract Template to Earn More & Keep Your Money

 In any case, you should have it clearly stated in your YouTube sponsorship contract template whether you will or will not run ads on your sponsored YouTube video.

-6. Limitations of exclusivity
+6. Limitations on exclusivity to protect future income

 Brands will likely want exclusivity, so your YouTube sponsorship contract template must include at least an option for a creator-friendly exclusivity clause.
 You don’t want the exclusivity clause to be too broad because then you can’t work with brands that may be in the same industry but want to promote a completely different product.